JiriHoffmann/react-native-clusterer/README.md

 #### `getChildren(clusterId)`

-Returns the children of a cluster (on the next zoom level) given its id (`cluster_id` value from feature properties).
+Returns the children of a cluster (on the next zoom level) given its id (`clusterId` value from feature properties).

 #### `getLeaves(clusterId, limit = 10, offset = 0)`

-Returns all the points of a cluster (given its `cluster_id`), with pagination support:
+Returns all the points of a cluster (given its `clusterId`), with pagination support:
 `limit` is the number of points to return, and `offset` is the number of points to skip (for pagination).

 #### `getClusterExpansionZoom(clusterId)`

-Returns the zoom on which the cluster expands into several children (useful for "click to zoom" feature) given the cluster's `cluster_id`.
+Returns the zoom on which the cluster expands into several children (useful for "click to zoom" feature) given the cluster's `clusterId`.

+#### `expandCluster(clusterId)`
+Returns a region containing the center of all the points in a cluster and the delta value by which it should be zoomed out to see all the points.
+Usefull for animating a MapView after a cluster press.

 #### `destroy()`

-Destroys the c++ cluster and frees its memory
+IMPORTANT: Since JS doesnt have destructors, we have to make sure the cluster stored in c++ memory is also deleted.
+This method is called automatically when the using the `<Clusterer />` compoenent.
+Open to any suggestions for Class implementation.

 ## TO-DOs

 - [x] Proper input and return types for methods
 - [x] Implement `getClusters(bbox, zoom)`
 - [x] Parse and return additional Point properties added by users
-- [ ] Find a better implementation for `destroy()`
+- [x] Find a better implementation for `destroy()`.
+See `destroy()` implementation.
 - [ ] Map/reduce options

 ## Contributing